Frédéric Chopin: Paris

-In the spring of 1834, Chopin attended the Lower Rhenish Music Festival in Aix-la-Chapelle with Hiller, and it was there that Chopin met Felix Mendelssohn.
+In the spring of 1834, Chopin attended the Lower Rhenish Music Festival in Aix-la-Chapelle with Hiller, where the two of them meet Felix Mendelssohn again.
 After the festival, the three visited Düsseldorf, where Mendelssohn had been appointed musical director.
 They spent what Mendelssohn described as "a very agreeable day", playing and discussing music at his piano, and met Friedrich Wilhelm Schadow, director of the Academy of Art, and some of his eminent pupils such as Lessing, Bendemann, Hildebrandt and Sohn.
 In 1835, Chopin went to Carlsbad, where he spent time with his parents; it was the last time he would see them.
 On his way back to Paris, he met old friends from Warsaw, the Wodzińskis, their sons, and their daughters, amongst which Maria, whom he occasionally had given piano lessons in Poland.
 This meeting prompted him to stay for two weeks in Dresden, when he had previously intended to return to Paris via Leipzig.
 The sixteen-year-old girl's portrait of the composer has been considered, along with Delacroix's, as among the best likenesses of Chopin.

 In October he finally reached Leipzig, where he met Schumann, Clara Wieck, and Mendelssohn, who organised for him a performance of his own oratorio St. Paul, and who considered him "a perfect musician".
 In July 1836 Chopin travelled to Marienbad and Dresden to be with the Wodziński family, and in September he proposed to Maria, whose mother Countess Wodzińska approved in principle.
 Chopin went on to Leipzig, where he presented Schumann with his G minor Ballade.
 At the end of 1836, he sent Maria an album in which his sister Ludwika had inscribed seven of his songs, and his 1830 Nocturne in C♯ minor, Lento con gran espresisione.
 The anodyne thanks he received from Maria proved to be the last letter he was to have from her.
-Chopin placed the letters he had received from Maria and her mother into a large envelope, wrote on it the words "My sorrow" ("Moja bieda"), and to the end of his life retained in a desk drawer this keepsake of the second love of his life.
-(Note: A photo of the letters packet survives, though the originals seem to have been lost during World War II.)